huangli712/ZenTools/README.md

 # ZenTools

 ZenTools provides some auxliliary tools which are based on the ZenCore library.
 Actually, it is one of the core components of the [**Zen**](https://github.com/huangli712/Zen) DFT + DMFT computation framework.
-It should be integrated with the Zen framework, working together with the other components.
+It was integrated with the Zen framework, working together with the other components.

-This package is currently under developement. **IT DOESN'T WORK NOW!**
+This project is currently under heavy developement. **PLEASE USE IT AT YOUR OWN RISK!**

 ## Version

-v0.0.6-devel.211116
+v0.1.0-devel.250327

 ## License